 , Tel Aviv

 districts.
-The statistical information also includes data from illegal settlements in Golan Heights and West Bank areas that Israel occupied in the 1967 war (Judea and Samaria
+The statistical information it collects also includes data from illegal settlements in Golan Heights and West Bank areas that Israel occupied in the 1967 war (Judea and Samaria

 The Oslo Accords